Josmanid/TableFunApp/README.md

 `YouTubeRepository` is the boundary: below it there are only DTOs, above it only `Song`.
-The translation happens in `SongMapper.toSong()`, which also handles fallbacks — thumbnails fall back from `high` to `medium` to `default`, and results without a `videoId` are filtered out.
+The translation happens in `SongMapper.toSong()`, which also handles fallbacks, thumbnails fall back from `high` to `medium` to `default`, and results without a `videoId` are filtered out.

 If YouTube changes their JSON, the DTOs and the mapper change.
 The rest of the app is untouched.